sonata-project/SonataAdminBundle/docs/reference/dashboard.rst

-This configuration specifies that the ``app.admin.group.content`` group uses the ``app.admin.group.content`` label, which is translated using the ``App`` translation catalogue (the same label and translation configuration that we declared previously, in the service definition example).
+This configuration specifies that the ``app.admin.group.content`` group uses the ``app.admin.group.content`` label, which is translated using the ``App`` translation domain (the same label and translation configuration that we declared previously, in the service definition example).

 It also states that the ``app.admin.group.content`` group contains only the